Gunmen Abduct Four in Kaduna - THISDAYLIVE

 Last week, six people, including two nursing mothers were abducted when gunmen broke into a hotel in the neighbouring Damishi community.

-Mohammed Jalige, spokesman of the Kaduna state police command, could not be reached on his mobile phone for reaction as the phone was switched off.
+Mohammed Jalige, spokesman of the Kaduna State police command could not be reach on his mobile phone for reaction as the phone was switched off.